Skip to main content

 The Onboarding form also assists you in meeting Fair Work obligations by including the required employment information statements for the new employee to review and accept.

-Onboarding is turned on by default, but there is some setup that you may need to complete before using it.
-To include your company logo in the invitation, the URL needs to be a web-accessible location that directs to the logo and not a link to where the file is stored.
+To include your company logo in the invitation, the URL needs to be a web-accessible location and not a link to where the file is stored.
 For example, a location on your company website and not a link to SharePoint.

 Note: If you use ESS or another third-party system to onboard your employees, you will need to choose which system you use.
-If you sent a new starter an Onboarding Invitation from both MicrOpay and the other system, you will create two records.
+If you send a new starter an Onboarding Invitation from both MicrOpay and the other system, you will create two records.

 For full instructions on how to use Employee Onboarding, click here to download the guide.